-Teenager killed, 15 detained in Israeli raids in occupied West Bank
+Two teenagers killed, 15 detained in Israeli raids in occupied West Bank

 Raids carried out in multiple locations, including Ramallah and Bethlehem, as jets bombarded Gaza.